 Climatically versatile and incredibly useful, aloe has been praised since ancient times for its ability to heal both inside and out.
 Unfortunately, aloe vera no longer grows naturally, so its true place of origin remains unknown.
-More recent times have seen the plant renaturalized to North Africa and the Saudi Arabian peninsula as it continues to be valued in both alternative and scientific medicine.
+More recent times have seen the plant renaturalized to North Africa and the Saudi Arabian peninsula as it continues to be valued in both alternative and conventional medicine.

 Aloe Medicinal Properties